 Stalin’s bunker in Samara

 We were taken to this bunker and may have been the first Americans to visit it.
 The town had just been opened up to foreigners and Russians alike.
 A Russian from another area needed to use a passport and special permission to visit Samara.
-That ban had been lifted only 3 weeks before our visit.
+That ban had been lifted only three weeks before our visit.

-We entered a normal government building and were walking down a wide hallway.
+We entered a typical government building and were walking down a wide hallway.
 On one side was a small door that looked like it would be a utility closet with mops and brooms.
 Instead, it led to a small elevator.
 The elevator took us down over 35 meters to a landing.
 I remember that the bunker also had a stairway, but that would be a rough climb.

-The bunker interior was huge with rooms on different levels.
+The bunker interior was huge, with rooms on different levels.
 It was airtight with food and water for survival.